meejah/txtorcon/docs/index.rst

     - see :ref:`launch_tor.py`
     - see :ref:`launch_tor_with_hiddenservice.py`

- - `txtorcon.TCPHiddenServiceEndpoint` to simplify hidden service listening into Twisteds endpoint paradigm.
+ - :class:`txtorcon.TCPHiddenServiceEndpoint` to simplify hidden service listening into Twisteds endpoint paradigm.
     - see :ref:`launch_tor_endpoint.py`

 This documentation was generated |today|.